andyet/face.camp/README.md

 ### Using a Slack app

 If you'd like to use your own Slack app to run this project, that's possible too.
 [Go to your Slack app's page](https://api.slack.com/apps) to get or create your app.
-Then use the configuration values for that app to setup and run [the authentication server](./functions).
+Then use the configuration values for that app to setup and run [the authentication lambda functions](./functions).

 ## Building for Production